IPv6-mPvD/pvdd/README.md

 # pvdid-daemon

-This utility is intended to gather various pvd related information and to server as a transient repository.
+This utility is intended to gather various pvd related information and to serve as a transient repository.

 This information is coming from multiple sources and can be queried by clients in synchronous or asynchronous ways.